echohead/spunkmeyer/README.md

 # requirements

-Currently, the only supported browser is Chrome on OSX.
+Currently, the only supported browser is Chrome on OSX and Linux.

 # installation